pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 * `https://username@token:github.com/organization/project/archive/develop.tar.gz?path=project-develop`

-As with this method a full URL is being supplied to request a tarball of the repository and does not refer to<!-- If telling the reader to read something else, use |see|. --> the repository itself, you can also reference private enterprise versions of GitHub or
-GitLab and the repository doesn't need to<!-- |must| is preferred. --> be on the public `github.com` or `gitlab.com` sites.
+As with this method a full URL is being supplied to request a tarball of the repository and does not refer to the repository itself, you can also reference private enterprise versions of GitHub or GitLab and the repository doesn't need to be on the public `github.com` or `gitlab.com` sites.

 The last case is a reference to an OCI image artifact stored on a registry.
-This is not a full container image with the operating system, but an image containing just<!-- Avoid uses that suggest a task is simple. --> the files making up the workshop content.
+This is not a full container image with the operating system, but an image containing only the files making up the workshop content.
 The URI formats for this are:

 * `imgpkg+https://harbor.example.com/organisation/project:version` - Use the workshop content from
 the top-level directory of the unpacked OCI artifact.
 The registry in this case must support `https`.
 * `imgpkg+https://harbor.example.com/organisation/project:version?path=subdir` - Use the workshop
-content from the specified sub-directory<!-- |subdirectory| is preferred. --> path of the unpacked OCI artifact.
+content from the specified subdirectory path of the unpacked OCI artifact.
 The registry in this case must support `https`.
 * `imgpkg+http://harbor.example.com/organisation/project:version` - Use the workshop content from
 the top-level directory of the unpacked OCI artifact.
 The registry in this case can support only `http`.
 * `imgpkg+http://harbor.example.com/organisation/project:version?path=subdir` - Use the workshop
-content from the specified sub-directory<!-- |subdirectory| is preferred. --> path of the unpacked OCI artifact.
+content from the specified subdirectory path of the unpacked OCI artifact.
 The registry in this case can support only `http`.

-Instead of the prefix `imgpkg+https://`, you can instead use just<!-- Avoid uses that suggest a task is simple. --> `imgpkg://`.
+Instead of the prefix `imgpkg+https://`, you can use `imgpkg://`.
 The registry in this case must still support `https`.

-For any of the formats, credentials can be<!-- Consider switching to active voice. --> supplied as part of the URI.
+For any of the formats, you can supply credentials as part of the URI.

 * `imgpkg+https://username:password@harbor.example.com/organisation/project:version`

 Access to the registry using a secure connection using `https` must have a valid certificate.

-The OCI image artifact can be<!-- Consider switching to active voice. --> created using `imgpkg` from the Carvel tool set.
+You can create the OCI image artifact by using `imgpkg` from the Carvel tool set.
 For example, from the top-level directory of the Git repository containing the workshop content, you would run:

 ```
 imgpkg push -i harbor.example.com/organisation/project:version -f .
 ```

-In all cases for downloading workshop content, the `workshop` sub-directory<!-- |subdirectory| is preferred. --> holding the actual workshop content is relocated to `/opt/workshop` so that it is not visible to a user.
+In all cases for downloading workshop content, the `workshop` subdirectory holding the actual workshop content is relocated to `/opt/workshop` so that it is not visible to a user.
 If you want other files ignored and not included in what the user can see, you can supply a `.eduk8signore` file in your repository or tarball and list patterns for the files in it.